Christian perfection: John Wesley

 In traditional Calvinism and high church Anglicanism, perfection was viewed as a gift bestowed on righteous persons only after their death (see Glorification).
 John Wesley, the founder of Methodism, was responsible for reviving the idea of spiritual perfection in Protestantism.
 Wesley's views were elaborated in A Plain Account of Christian Perfection, published in 1777.

 According to Noble, Wesley transformed Christian perfection as found in church tradition by interpreting it through a Protestant lens that understood sanctification in light of justification by grace through faith working by love.
 Wesley believed that regeneration (or the new birth), which occurred simultaneously with justification, was the beginning of sanctification.
 From his reading of Romans 6 and 1 John 3:9, Wesley concluded that a consequence of the new birth was power over sin.
 In a sermon titled "Christian Perfection", Wesley preached that "A Christian is so far perfect as not to commit sin."

-"The term “sinless perfection” was one which Wesley never used because of its ambiguity."
-John William Fletcher, an early Methodist divine who John Wesley chose to lead the Methodist movement if he died, clarified the Wesleyan doctrine by stating "that the doctrine of an evangelically sinless perfection is truly Scriptural."
-And "I say evangelically sinless, because, without the word evangelically, the phrase “sinless perfection” gives an occasion of cavilling to those who seek it."
-Methodists are able to hold this doctrine based upon Wesley's definition of actual sin:"Nothing is sin, strictly speaking, but a voluntary transgression of a known law of God.
+"The term 'sinless perfection' was one which Wesley never used because of its ambiguity."
+John William Fletcher, an early Methodist divine whom John Wesley chose to lead the Methodist movement if he died, clarified the Wesleyan doctrine by stating "that the doctrine of an evangelically sinless perfection is truly Scriptural."
+And "I say evangelically sinless, because, without the word evangelically, the phrase "sinless perfection" gives an occasion of cavilling to those who seek it."
+Methodists are able to hold this doctrine based upon Wesley's definition of actual sin:Nothing is sin, strictly speaking, but a voluntary transgression of a known law of God.
 Therefore, every voluntary breach of the law of love is sin; and nothing else, if we speak properly.
 To strain the matter farther is only to make way for Calvinism.
 There may be ten thousand wandering thoughts, and forgetful intervals, without any breach of love, though not without transgressing the Adamic law.
 But Calvinists would fain confound these together.
-Let love fill your heart, and it is enough!"Involuntary transgressions (such as those arising from ignorance, error, and evil tempers), according to Wesley, were not properly called sins.
+Let love fill your heart, and it is enough!Involuntary transgressions (such as those arising from ignorance, error, and evil tempers), according to Wesley, were not properly called sins.
 Therefore, regenerated Christians would continue to be guilty of involuntary transgressions and would need to practice regular confession.
 Furthermore, Christians continued to face temptation, and Wesley acknowledged that it was possible for a regenerated Christian to commit voluntary sin (if, in the words of Noble, the Christian ceased "actively trusting in God through Christ and living in the divine presence"), which would also necessitate confession of sin.

 The power over sin received at regeneration was just the lowest stage of Christian perfection according to Wesley.
 Based on 1 John 2, Wesley proposed three stages in the Christian life: little children, young men, and finally fathers.
 Young men were defined as those who had experienced victory over temptation and evil thoughts.
 Fathers were defined as mature Christians who were filled with the love of God.